ctaho19/fssg/docs/PIPELINE_CONVERSION_LESSONS.md

 5. **Appropriate Logging**: Reduced excessive debugging logs while maintaining important information
 6. **Dynamic Data Processing**: Extracted control information dynamically from threshold data
 7. **Code Organization**: Followed consistent patterns for imports, utility functions, and class structure
+8. **Code Cleanliness**: Removed unused imports and functions to reduce clutter and improve readability

 These improvements resulted in a more maintainable, flexible, and robust pipeline that follows best practices and aligns with the patterns established in reference pipelines.